Training a fully connected multi-layered neural network on corrected data

 Y = Y'

-Conversion into a format acceptable for processing by a neural network:
+Conversion to a format acceptable for processing by a neural network:

 X = convert(Array{Float32}, X)